seriousm4x/gogsBase16/README.md

 ## Getting Started

-This stylish theme is based on [base16 by chriskempson](https://github.com/chriskempson/base16).
+This stylish theme is based on [base16 tomorrow night by chriskempson](https://github.com/chriskempson/base16).

 ### Prerequisites
 * You need to have stylish installed in your browser.